Visa has made New Changes to its Fraud and Chargeback Monitoring Programs.

-Effective April 1, 2025, Visa is launching the Visa Acquirer Monitoring Program (VAMP) which consolidates five existing fraud and dispute programs into a single acquirer program and streamlines 38 distinct remediation processes into a single process.
+In April 2025, Visa launched the Visa Acquirer Monitoring Program (VAMP) which consolidated five existing fraud and dispute programs into a single acquirer program and streamlined 38 distinct remediation processes into a single process.

 The goal of VAMP is to reduce fraud across the global payments ecosystem by helping improve risk controls.
 According to Visa, compared with previous programs, VAMP has the potential to address four times the amount of fraud globally, accounting for more than $2.5 billion of fraud losses.

-VAMP will bring significant changes to the way fraud and chargebacks are measured and monitored.
-In an effort to create a more comprehensive view of fraud and chargebacks, it will establish a new framework that combines the existing Visa Dispute Monitoring Program (VDMP ) and the Visa Fraud Monitoring Program (VFMP).
+VAMP brought significant changes to the way fraud and chargebacks are measured and monitored.
+In an effort to create a more comprehensive view of fraud and chargebacks, it replaced the Visa Dispute Monitoring Program (VDMP ) and the Visa Fraud Monitoring Program (VFMP) with a new framework.

 VAMP Ratio Calculation

-The new VAMP ratio is a transaction count-based metric that combines fraud and non-fraud chargebacks; it only includes card not present transactions.
-The ratio will be calculated monthly as follows:
+The VAMP ratio is a transaction count-based metric that combines fraud and non-fraud chargebacks; it only includes card not present transactions.
+The ratio is calculated monthly as follows:

-Fraud and non-fraud disputes resolved through Visa’s Compelling Evidence 3.0 and Verifi’s Order Insight will be excluded from the calculation.
-Only non-fraud disputes resolved through Rapid Dispute Resolution (RDR) or Verifi’s Cardholder Dispute Resolution Network service (CDRN) will be excluded from the calculation.
+Fraud disputes (TC40 disputes) resolved through Visa’s Compelling Evidence 3.0 and non-fraud disputes (TC15 disputes) resolved through Rapid Dispute Resolution (RDR), Verifi’s Cardholder Dispute Resolution Network service (CDRN) or Ethoca will be excluded from the VAMP ratio.
+However, both the original dispute and the resolution must be in the same month for the TC40 or TC15 dispute to be excluded from the VAMP ratio.

 Vamp Ratio Thresholds